 The Don Muang Railway Station is a small train station near Don Muang International Airport in Bangkok (DMK).

 The station is located in between Vibhavadi Rangsit Road and Choet Wutthakat Road, just opposite the International Terminal 1 and as a consequence is sometimes referred as Don Muang Airport Train Station (please note that these days it is often also spelled Don Mueang).

-All the trains running on the Northern Line and the North-Eastern Line stop here (except for the ordinary train 311).
+Nearly all the trains running on the Northern Line and the North-Eastern Line stop here.

 The station is used either to go from the airport to Bangkok city centre (or vice versa) or to board a train going North or North-East.